Skip to content

 album review

-Sooo, remember when hip-hop wasn't afraid to hit you in the gut with knowledge bombs and gut-wrenching truths?
+Beautifully Brutal: Why the Crysis is the Truth We've Been Ducking.
+Remember when hip-hop wasn't afraid to hit you in the gut with knowledge bombs and gut-wrenching truths?
 When emcees weren't just rhyming words, but spitting prophecies and painting pictures of society's underbelly with a mic as their brush?
 Yeah, that era.
 The one where a verse could start a riot in your mind, and a chorus could rally a generation.

-Well, if you've been fiending for that feeling, wipe the dust off your monitor speakers, because UnLearn The World just delivered a sonic manifesto with his latest project, "Midnight Crysis."
+Well, if you've been fiending for that feeling, wipe the dust off your monitor speakers, because UnLearn The World just delivered a sonic manifesto with his latest project, Midnight Crysis.
 This ain't background music for your brunch; this is alarm clock music for your soul.

-From the jump, Midnight Crysis grabs you by the collar and pulls you into UnLearn's world a world that reflects our own, but seen through a lens sharpened by experience, observation, and an unyielding commitment to unfiltered reality.
+From the jump, Midnight Crysis grabs you by the collar and pulls you into UnLearn's world—a world that reflects our own, but seen through a lens sharpened by experience, observation, and an unyielding commitment to unfiltered reality.
 He’s not just reporting the news; he’s dissecting it, exposing the lies, and challenging the comfortable narratives we've been fed.

 "Midnight Crysis is an eviction notice for the complacent hip hop listener.
-UnLearn The World isn't playing around, he's architecting a renaissance, one bar at a time, the spirit of the culture still breathes in the heart of the this project." - $500K - HNR
+UnLearn The World isn't playing around, he's architecting a renaissance, one bar at a time.
+The spirit of the culture still breathes in the heart of this project."

 Comparisons?
 Yeah, let's go there.
-When you hear the conviction in his voice, that unflinching delivery, and the way he weaves complex social commentary into bars that hit like a heavyweight punch, you can’t help but hear echoes of the Teacha himself or Nas, Wu-Tang, and Mobb deep.
+When you hear the conviction in his voice, that unflinching delivery, and the way he weaves complex social commentary into bars that hit like a heavyweight punch, you can’t help but hear echoes of the Teacha himself, or Nas, Wu-Tang, and Mobb Deep.
 It's the same spirit of intellectual rebellion, the same academic grit mixed with street wisdom that made BDP legendary.
 UnLearn isn’t just flowing; he’s teaching, he’s provoking, he’s demanding you think.

 But don’t get it twisted, UnLearn isn't a throwback act.
 While the roots are deep, the sound is undeniably now.
 He's got that introspective depth that made Kendrick Lamar a laureate of our generation, that ability to paint vivid narratives of internal and external struggle.
 And there's a raw, almost confrontational energy that brings to mind the urgency of early Immortal Technique, unafraid to call out the powers that be and expose systemic injustices.

 Midnight Crysis is more than an album; it’s an experience.
 It’s a late-night stroll through the city streets, where every spot holds a story.
-The album is top tier hip hop with production from some legends like Apollo Brown, and features that knock heavy like Graph.
+The album is top tier hip hop with production from legends like Apollo Brown, and features that knock heavy like Graph.
 This project is a raised fist against the mediocre.
 It's a call to arms for those tired of the distractions, tired of the smoke and mirrors.
-UnLearn The World, with Midnight Crysis, has firmly planted his flag in the soil of the garden that is hip-hop, proving that the genre still has teeth, still has a voice, and still has the power to make you UnLearn The World you thought you knew.
+UnLearn The World has firmly planted his flag in the soil of the garden that is hip-hop, proving that the genre still has teeth, still has a voice, and still has the power to make you UnLearn The World you thought you knew.

 Leave a comment